DataBooster/DbWebApi/README.md

     @outRuleDesc varchar(256) = NULL OUTPUT
 AS  ...
 ```
-The request JSON should look like:
+The payload JSON should look like:
 ``` JSON
 {
     "inRuleDate":"2015-02-03T00:00:00Z",